Strategic Priority Outcome

 • Equity in Kindergarten Readiness

 Although the statewide rate of kindergarten readiness has improved somewhat over the past six years (as measured by the Washington Kindergarten Inventory of Developing Skills assessment), this change has not benefitted all racial/ethnic groups equally.
 The readiness rates for American Indian/Alaska Native, Hispanic/Latino, and Native Hawaiian/Other Pacific Islander children remain substantially below the rates for children from other groups.
-Readiness rates for Black/African American children increased briefly, but have recently fallen.
+Readiness rates for all groups are now above their pre-COVID levels, but Asian and White children continue to have the highest rates of kindergarten readiness and those rates have increased faster than have the rates for other groups.
 Asian and White children continue to have the highest rates of kindergarten readiness and those rates have increased faster than have the rates for other groups.
 Equity in kindergarten readiness is an outcome indicator for our strategic priority to eliminate racial disproportionality and advance racial equity.

-Kindergarten Readiness by Race/Ethnicity, 2015-2022 School Years
+Kindergarten Readiness by Race/Ethnicity, 2015-2023 School Years

 kinder readiness

-• Disproportionality in Child Welfare
+• Disproportionality and Disparity in Child Welfare

 • Foster Care Kindergarten Readiness